teilWERK/ewindow.org/manual.md

 15. Copy the code
 16. Send to the person you want to connect.
 !!!THIS CODE WILL WORK JUST ONE TIME AND IS VALID JUST FOR 1 HOUR!!!
-17. To get a new code (to connect more “Friends”) put the USB stick into the Raspberry and repeatRecover if your eWindow ToxBlinkenwall has some critical issue
+To get a new code (to connect more “Friends”) put the USB stick into the Raspberry and repeat

++++ Recover if your eWindow has some critical issue:

 1. disconnect the Raspberry from the Power Supply
 2. insert a NEW working SD card (minimum 4 Gb) in your PC
 3. no need to format the SD card